zhimin-z/awesome-autonomous-researcher/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request to add more autonomous AI researcher systems to this awesome list.
+Please feel free to submit a pull request to add more autonomous AI researcher frameworks to this awesome list.